 GOOD MANNERS (d.
 Marco Dutra & Juliana Rojas, 2017 Brazil/France/135min)

 One of those films you catch at a festival not knowing anything about & get completely blown away by.
-BFI London Film Festival almost let the creature out of the bag with their hastily erected content warning signs, but the international posters completely fuck the surprise… I’d go in knowing as little as possible if you at all can (don’t even google it!), because the shocks are sensational.
+BFI London Film Festival almost let the creature out of the bag with some hastily erected content warning signs (an audience member had taken a turn at an earlier screening…), but the international posters completely fuck the surprise… I’d go in knowing as little as possible if you at all can (don’t even google it!), because the shocks are sensational.

 HOWLING VI: THE FREAKS (d.
 Hope Perello, 1991 USA/100min)

 Adding vamps to the HOWLING mythos, this carny-set horror show lacks teeth in its central performances but conjures up sufficient atmosphere to perform above its pay grade (cf Tobe Hooper’s THE FUNHOUSE).
 The nomadic menagerie features Deep Roy as a queer Kuato and Antonio Fargas going the full geek to bite heads off chickens and commune with the cockroaches… Sadly, the werewolf FX have descended to ‘goth on a bad hair day’ levels but the vampire design is compelling (which is why it appears on more images from the film).
 Alligator Boy (aka Winston) steals the sideshow, Sean Sullivan giving real pathos to the film’s community of freaks on the far fringes of society.
 After all, “You can’t deny your true nature.”